 So prefer to ticket Ferry in the morning time or at least before 3:30 PM.
 While returning from Majuli don’t forget to have a look at the river from the top of the Ferry.
 This is a unique and daunting angle to look at the high current of river water from the top or chilling of the ships.

 SUMMARY & CONCLUSION

 This is my personal experience of three days journey to the World’s Biggest River Island and the ideal district of Assam in terms of natural beauty and religion.

-I request all the readers to visit Majuli, the beautiful Island, and experience the heart touching welcome of nature and its hidden treasures.
+I request all the readers to visit Majuli, the beautiful Island, and experience the heart-touching welcome of nature and its hidden treasures.
 Thank you for reading at TravelEscape and don’t forget to ask your question related to this Majuli.
 Cheer.

-Before you go, I hope the blog post answered some of the questions about Majuli island travel guide.
+Before you go, I hope the blog post answered some of the questions about the Majuli travel guide.
 Do you still have a question?
 Feel free to comment or rate us by clicking the 5 stars.